aspendigital/docker-codeigniter/README.md

 > If there is a port conflict, you will receive an error message from the Docker daemon.
 Try mapping to an open local port (-p 8080:80) or shut down the container or server that is on the desired port.

  - Visit [http://localhost](http://localhost) using your browser.
- - Login to the [backend](http://localhost/backend) with the username `admin` and password `admin`.
   - Hit `CTRL-C` to stop the container.
 Running a container in the foreground will send log outputs to your terminal.

 Run the container in the background by passing the `-d` option: